 Example: "She cheated on me, so she shouldn't get spousal support."

-Relevance is another important factor when presenting evidence in court.
-California is a no-fault divorce state, so testifying that your spouse may have cheated on you is not relevant to the issue of whether or not he or she should get support or custody of the children.
+Relevance is another crucial factor when presenting evidence in court.
+California is a no-fault divorce state, so testifying that your spouse may have cheated on you is irrelevant to whether or not he or she should get support or custody of the children.

 Character Evidence